AnthonySteele/MvcRouteTester/README.md

 The idea behind writing strongly typed, fluent tests is from [MvcContrib](http://mvccontrib.codeplex.com).
 Initial code from MvcContrib hacked on by [Matt Gray](https://github.com/mattgray/) and [Daniel Kalotay](https://github.com/kalotay) at [7Digital](http://www.7digital.com/).

-Pull requests on github have come from [Daniel Seifarth](http://github.com/redxeagle), who got it working in .Net 4.0, and [Yves Reynhout](https://github.com/yreynhout), who removed the dependency on a mocking framework.
+Pull requests on github and other bugs have come from:
+- [Daniel Seifarth](http://github.com/redxeagle) got it working in .Net 4.0
+- [Yves Reynhout](https://github.com/yreynhout) removed the dependency on a mocking framework.
+- [Glenn Doten](https://github.com/gdoten) Prompted me to add the ability to specify a request body and to verify that it is bound.
+- [Saladin](https://github.com/saladin) pointed out an issue where expectations could fail incorrectly when controller name and path differ in case.
+- [Neil Stalker](https://github.com/nestalk) removed the dependency on NUnit.

 Put together by Anthony Steele.